Beautiful care instead of beautiful make-up? That's the advice of beauty blogger Katrin Roth

 There are thousands of beauty trends and many of them are – let’s be honest – bizarre.
-Especially if things like sustainability or a holistic approach are important to you.
-FIVE founder Anna asked herself: What actually defines beauty and which beauty trends have come to stay?
+Especially if things like sustainability or holism are important to you.
+FIVE founder Anna asked herself: What actually constitutes beauty and which beauty trends are here to stay?
 She talks about this with the beauty journalist Katrin from sonrisa.ch.

 Photo: Jehona Abrashi

 Let's talk about beauty: trends and routines in cosmetics